da-nrw/DNSCore/ContentBroker/src/main/markdown/processing_stages.md

                                                    file6.txt
                              ...

-The DIPArea has to be under the vault path of the irods cache area or working resource.
+The WorkArea has to be under the vault path of the irods cache area or working resource.
 TODO link.

+#### DIPArea

 #### GridCacheArea